Under the hood of medical AI

 → How does NoBSmed fit into this audit gap?
 See our mission.

 1 "HealthBench" here refers to OpenAI's medical benchmark family.
 OpenAI uses the broader public HealthBench to grade ChatGPT on general medical knowledge, and the newer clinician-focused variant HealthBench Professional to grade ChatGPT for Clinicians.
 The headline 2026 result — ChatGPT for Clinicians scored 59.0 vs a 43.7 physician baseline — is from HealthBench Professional specifically.
-For simplicity, the rest of this post uses "HealthBench" to mean either or both variants.
-Our audit so far covers the broader public HealthBench; HealthBench Professional is the next pass.
+Our audit covers both variants — 1,200 cited + high-stakes claims from public, 98 cited + high-stakes claims from Professional.
+For simplicity, the rest of this post uses "HealthBench" to mean either or both.

 2 Two AI involvements in HealthBench: (a) physicians drafting reference responses were sometimes shown OpenAI model outputs and could produce their answer "by copying and modifying parts of the existing responses or writing new responses altogether" (see OpenAI's HealthBench paper); (b) grading is done by an LLM-as-judge that scores responses against the physician-written rubrics.
 See also our Notes on terminology and authorship in the OSS audit report.